 When a negative or destructive leader is around, followers will either look to move away from that leader or they will jump on the negative leader’s bandwagon.
 When this happens, a division occurs within the team.
 In some cases, the leader intentionally seeks to create turmoil in the team.

-High drama, gossip, team sabotage, high emotions and anxiety will occur on the team of a negative leader.
+High drama, gossip, team sabotage, high emotions, and anxiety will occur on the team of a negative leader.
 The focus then turns away from the negative leader and shifts to the dysfunction of the team.
-With the attention drawn away from the leader, the leader continues with the negative behaviors.
+With the attention drawn away from the leader, the leader continues with negative behaviors.

 When the leader is called out on these behaviors, the leader then turns to their devoted followers who are on the bandwagon.
-These followers will praise the leader, compliment and draw attention away from the negative leader (who is, remember, their hero) and back on other members of the team.
+These followers will praise the leader, compliment and draw attention away from the negative leader (who is, remember, their hero), and back to other members of the team.
 Often, the negative leader will reward these followers with monetary or emotional rewards.

 Finally, followers won’t say anything and will suffer in silence or go about looking to leave the unit or the organization.
 In other cases, followers turn against the leader and form their own sub-team to support one another and to drive out or expose the leader.
 Teamwork efforts are futile, as members of the team either fight to support the negative leader or to flush the leader out.

 In a recent research study conducted by Roter (2011), members of the study stated that they were often asked to attend team-building training and functions because they were viewed as dysfunctional.

 For the first few days, things would change, and then slowly, the team division returned.
 One participant in the study shared that the whole team was sent to psychological counseling because the leader thought that each team member had psychological issues.